nakedmcse/C64InTheDark/README.md

 This is Commodore 64 port of In the Dark.

-Compile with CC65 on a linux system to generate the prg file using the following command: cl65 -o itdark.prg -t c64 itdark.c
+Compile with CC65 on a linux system to generate the prg file using the following command: cl65 -o itdark.prg -t c64 itdark.c endscreen.s

 Note well - do NOT use the -O optimze switch - it breaks handling of loop exits and booleans in general.